Arçman: Limnology

 The water is slightly alkaline with low sulfide levels; it is classified as potable water.
 It is rich in minerals like chlorine, sodium, calcium, and magnesium.
 (Note: One government publication (2019) notes temperature to hover between 28 C to 50 C. Another (2016) notes the range to be 28.2 C to 28.5 C.)

 Transportation

 In 2003, an Iranian company was contracted to connect the M37 highway with the sanitorium.
 It is also served by an eponymous station on the Trans-Caspian Railway, about 9 km away.

+Dependencies

+Arçman as a town has two subordinate villages: